-QUICK FIND[®] ALARM ORIGINATION FEATURE: To quickly identify the originating alarm (the first alarm to sound in an interconnected system) after all the alarms have stopped sounding
+QUICK FIND® ALARM ORIGINATION FEATURE: To quickly identify the originating alarm after all the alarms have stopped sounding

-- Press and release the test/silence button on any interconnected alarm.
-After releasing the button, the test sequence will sound on all the interconnected alarms and last for approximately 5-20 seconds. - 2.
-Once the test sequence ends, the originating alarm will continue to sound for approximately 60 seconds which provides ample time to locate the originating alarm. - 3.
-Remember to reset the originating alarm in order to clear the Quick Find® and return the system to normal operation - 4.
-NOTE: In a non-interconnected installation, it is necessary to test each alarm by pressing and releasing the test/silence button to determine the originating alarm.
+- Press and release the test/silence button on any alarm.
+After releasing the button, the test sequence will sound and last for approximately 5-20 seconds. - Once the test sequence ends, the originating alarm will continue to sound for approximately 60 seconds which provides ample time to locate the originating alarm. - Remember to reset the originating alarm in order to clear the Quick Find® and return the system to normal operation - 4.
+NOTE: It is necessary to test each alarm by pressing and releasing the test/silence button to determine the originating alarm.

 PRODUCT END-OF-SERVICE LIFE ALARM/LOW BATTERY WARNING: When it is time to replace this alarm, which is approximately 10 years of operation from initial power up, the alarm will provide audible and visual warnings.
 The product end-of-service life warning cannot be silenced.
 The horn chirps 2 times approximately every 60 seconds.
-The green LED is on.
 The red smoke LED blinks on approximately every 2 minutes.
 The red CO LED is off.
 Deactivate the alarm.
 Refer to the "alarm deactivation section."
 Replace alarm immediately.